Skip to Main Content

 OVERVIEW OF THE UI PROGRAM

 Enacted more than 80 years ago, the UI Program is the Department's largest income-maintenance program.
 A joint federal-state program, unemployment insurance is the first economic line of defense against the collective impact of unemployment and acts as a safety-net for individuals who lose their jobs through no fault of their own.
-The UI program requires states to make weekly benefit payments in a timely manner, providing needed assistance to unemployed workers while ensuring claimants meet eligibility requirements.
+The UI program requires states to make benefit payments in a timely manner, providing needed assistance to unemployed workers while ensuring claimants meet eligibility requirements.
 It is equally important that the program has sufficient controls in place to quickly determine that benefits are or were paid to the right person in the correct amount.
 Each state workforce agency1 (SWA or State):

 • administers a separate UI program under its jurisdiction's laws, but follows uniform guidelines established by federal law;